apear9/rdwplus/cran-comments.md

 -k
 "

 Regarding the deprecation of `rgrass7`, we received the following email on 24 May, 2023.
 We have removed the dependency on `rgrass7` and switched over to using `rgrass`.
-We have also removed all uses of functions from the `raster` package.

 "Dear maintainer,